ritveak/Learning-React/README.md

 # Learning React

- A repo to get back for refreshing basics
+Just a place to come back to for brushing up basics.

+Refer doc to look for basic tips, tricks and issues that I confronted and resolved, might come in handy for beginners.